Bookmark saved

 "Sent samples back to the quartermaster.
 If the armor keeps thickening, we'll need longer blades or a different approach angle."

 Nella looked up.
-The frosted glass was there — the quality in her eyes that Ren had learned to identify as the brand's emotional cost, the warmth thinned by the enhancement's processing, the gaze arriving at a reduced temperature.
+The frosted glass was there.
+The warmth thinned by the enhancement's processing, the gaze arriving at a reduced temperature.
 But the intelligence behind the frost was sharp.
 Sharper than before, if anything.
 The brands stripped the emotional insulation from the analytical core, and the exposed core cut like a clean blade.

 "Your scouts are talking," she said.